wfidio/wpb/README.md

 - the website design is based on the sakura knowleage.
 - database mysql.
 - fulltext search solr.
+- using the vue.js as the frontend framework.
+- webpack

 TODO: add todo list

 ## Install